levietanh2003/NextLife/README.md

 - Data - Layer that holds APIs, Database, Cache
 - Domain - Layer that holds Use Cases, and Model Objects.
 Business logic happens here.
 - Application - Layer that holds presentation, Android components, Viewmodels, Dagger components/modules handles Dependency Injection, etc. MVVM exists at this layer.

+The three layered architectural approach is majorly guided by clean architecture which provides a clear separation of concerns with its Abstraction Principle.

 MVVM Implementation:
 - Fragment (View): Displays the user interface and handles user interactions.